OPENDAP/opendap-website-angular/public/Site/support/faq/04_developers/03_autoreconf-not-working.md

     [jimg@zoey libdap]$ libtool --version
     ltmain.sh (GNU libtool) 2.2.8

 On the Mac (OS/X) all three tools are present, but generally the versions are old and in the way; update to new versions.

-By default, the source packages build very easily and install into /usr/local/{bin,lib,...} and will not break other things.
-Make sure to add /usr/local/bin to $PATH in your shell startup script (likely ~/.bashrc and also in environment.plist if you want these to be accessible to programs started by/in the Finder.
+By default, the source packages build very easily and install into `/usr/local/{bin,lib,...}` and will not break other things.
+Make sure to add `/usr/local/bin` to `$PATH` in your shell startup script (likely `~/.bashrc` and also in `environment.plist` if you want these to be accessible to programs started by/in the Finder.

+##TAGS##
+autoreconf,automake,ltmain.sh,libtool,libdap